ibm-cloud-docs/vpc/creating-vpc-resources.md

 ### (Optional) Creating and attaching a Block Storage data volume
 {: #create-and-attach-storage-api-tutorial}

 You can create a Block Storage data volume and attach it to your virtual server instance as auxiliary storage.
 Create a data volume with a request similar to this example.
-This procedure shows the volume profiles, crreates a volume, saves the volume ID in a variable, checks the status of the volume, and then creates the volume attachment.
+This procedure shows the volume profiles, creates a volume, saves the volume ID in a variable, checks the status of the volume, and then creates the volume attachment.

 Show a list of volume profiles: